-- The class teacher will oversee, plan and work with each child with SEND to monitor that appropriate progress is made. - Our SENDCO works in partnership with the Class Teachers to oversee the progress of any child identified as having SEND. - There may be a Teaching Assistant or HLTA (Higher Level Teaching Assistant) working with your child either individually or as part of a group.
+- The class teacher will oversee, plan and work with each child with SEND to monitor that appropriate progress is made. - Our SENCO works in partnership with the Class Teachers to oversee the progress of any child identified as having SEND. - There may be a Teaching Assistant or HLTA (Higher Level Teaching Assistant) working with your child either individually or as part of a group.

 According to the needs of your child, we offer a variety of possible interventions and support.
-This support can take the form of a referral to an outside agency: Speech and Language Service, Paediatrician, Occupational Therapist or individual additional support within the class or an intervention group.
-Working as a team we will identify which intervention/type of support will be best for each individual child.
+This support can take the form of a referral to an outside agency: Speech and Language Service, Paediatrician, Occupational Therapist or individual additional support within the class or intervention group.
+Working as a team we will identify which intervention/type of support will be best for each individual child and design a 'School Support Plan' for them to follow.

-If it is agreed with parents and school staff that your child will be placed on our SEND Register, we will work together to create an 'Individual Support Plan (ISP)' to help them make steps of progress.
 Whilst we always take into account where each child is starting from, our expectations are high for all our children and the plans have a clear set of expected outcomes which would be reviewed termly.

-The class teacher will meet with you formally at parent evenings or at other times throughout the year as required in order to discuss your child's progress and their 'Individual Support Plan' (ISP).
+• The class teacher will meet with you formally at parent evenings or at other times throughout the year as required in order to discuss your child's progress and their 'School Support Plan'.